bcomnes/async-neocities/README.md

 ### `stats = await client.deploy(directory, [opts])`

-Deploy a path to a `directory`, efficiently only uploading missing and changed files.
+Efficiently deploy a `directory` path to Neocities, only uploading missing and changed files.
 Files are determined to be different by size, and sha1 hash, if the size is the same.

 `opts` include: